codex-academy/Nelisa/2_Display_the_data.md

 Create HTML reports using [Handlebars](https://www.npmjs.com/package/handlebars) templates to convert the data into html files which can be published online.

-Using `Handlebar` templates one can easily combines data into a predefined layout(template). `Extracted Data + Handlebar templates = html file.` Use NodeJS's `fs` module to create html files on disk from the resulting string created by Handlebars for each weeks statistics.
+Handlebars combine data with a predefined layout/template to make it easy to create html for example.
+To create html files from the strings created by handlebars, use NodeJS's `fs` module to create files on disk.
+Create a `.html` file for each week's statistics.
+Create a homepage called `index.html` that link to each week's file.

+## Seperate template files

+Inline handlebar templates become cumbersome quickly, a way around that is to store them in seperate files and use the `fs` module to read the templates from disk.

-# Learning areas:
+## Learning areas:

 * templating using handlebars with NodeJS;
-* creating files with the `fs` module.
+* creating files with the `fs` module;
+* store & use handlebar templates in seperate files using the `fs` module.